AnalyticsDojo/AnalyticsDojo/CONTRIBUTING.md

 Take away only one thing from this document, it should be this: Never, **EVER** make edits to the `staging` branch.
 ALWAYS make a new branch BEFORE you edit files.
 This is critical, because if your PR is not accepted, your copy of staging will be forever sullied and the only way to fix it is to delete your fork and re-fork.

 _**Method 1: Editing via your Local Fork (Recommended)**_
 This is the recommended method.
-Read about How to Setup and Maintain a Local Instance of Free Code Camp.
+Read about How to Setup and Maintain a Local Instance of Analytics Dojo.

 1. Perform the maintenance step of rebasing `staging`.
 2. Ensure you are on the `staging` branch using `git status`: